Double-descent curves in neural networks: a new perspective using Gaussian processes: Conclusions

 \section{Conclusions}

-In this paper, we have used results from random matrix theory to offer a new perspective on the double descent phenomenon in neural networks through the lens of Gaussian processes.
-We have derived analytical predictions for the generalization error under teacher-student scenarios, which are applicable to neural networks of arbitrary depth and nonlinearity.
-This analysis allows us to predict the double descent behaviour of FCNs trained in a Bayesian fashion, as the width of the last layer changes relatively to the number of examples.
-In particular, our technique allows us to derive sufficient conditions on the nonlinearity and the data to observe a double descent.
+In this paper, we have exploited results from random matrix theory to offer a new perspective on the double descent phenomenon in FCNs through the lens of Gaussian process kernels.
+We have derived analytical expressions for the generalisation error under teacher-student scenarios, which are applicable to networks of arbitrary depth and a large family of nonlinearities.
+This analysis allows us to predict the double descent behaviour as the width of the last layer changes relatively to the number of examples, and understand it as simply arising from the discrepancy between the spectrum of width-dependent random kernel (corresponding the empirical covariance matrix of the features), and that of the width-independent NNGP kernel.
+Finally, we hope that the tools we have developed will motivate further research on the properties of the generalisation error of neural networks.

-From this analysis, we see that the overparameterized regime is simply a regime where the neural network is converging to its equivalent Gaussian process.
-This makes sense given how the equivalent Gaussian process is defined, i.e.\ in the infinite-width limit.
-Futhermore, it lets us show a new result which is that, for neural networks, letting the last layer width and the number of examples $N, n \to \infty$ with a ratio $\frac{n}{N} \to 0$, is equivalent to letting \textit{first} $N \to \infty$ (thus converging to NNGP) and only \textit{then} $n \to \infty$.

-With our Gaussian process perspective, we can also see that the surprising thing in the double descent is not a finite generalisation error in the overparameterized regime, but rather the divergence at the interpolation threshold.
-Indeed, we are in the limit of infinite number of training samples, thus it is counter-intuitive to see a Gaussian process regression perform so badly, with an infinite generalisation error.
-Random matrix theory has explained this phenomenon by the apparition of arbitrarily small eigenvalues, which correspond to directions of the space prone to overfitting.
-However, this also highlights one of the most limiting assumptions that is taken in our work and others, namely the limit of infinite number of examples.
-One suggestion in which this could be tackled in future work would be to study the rate of convergence to the limiting spectral distribution of the kernel random matrices associated with the conjugate kernel.

-This view of the double descent behavior has shed light on the limitations of the previous interpretations.
-Namely, the double descent phenomenon is not a complete answer to the fundamental question: why do neural networks generalise well ?
-Indeed, it does not tell us why this particular Gaussian process regression, i.e.\ with the conjugate kernel, should perform any better than other Gaussian process regression in real-world learning tasks, where a limited number of data points are available; nor if another phenomenon is taking place when the convergence is not yet attained (which is always the case in practice).

-Finally, we hope that the tools we have developed in this paper may allow theoretical analysis that uncover new properties of the double descent behaviour of neural networks.